NewsLocal NewsInvestigations

 RELATED: Ohio board recommends Geauga Judge Timothy Grendell be immediately suspended without pay for 18 months

-Records obtained by News 5 Investigators show Grendell is arguing county commissioners can authorize outside counsel to assist in his defense.
+Records obtained by News 5 Investigators also show Grendell is arguing county commissioners can authorize outside counsel to assist in his defense.

 The board found Grendell "engaged in professional misconduct" in a case involving two teenage brothers in June 2020.